spaskvan/first_repository/README.md

 # first_repository
+ first repository for training

- Git and GitHub Intro Practice
+Created for Intro to Git and GitHub from fredhutch.io